seek4science/seek/tech/releases/index.md

   * Upgrade to Rails 4 platform
   * Project sharing permission defaults for when adding new items for a Project.
-  * Events are included in the ISA graph
+  * Events are included in the ISA graph, and the text formatting has been improved
   * More descriptive tab titles

 There have also been many bug fixes (although many of the bugs listed in the release notes relate to problems encountered during the Rails upgrade)